-- o requirements to use standard measurements that facilitate comparing product amounts and effective prices; - requirements to disclose certain key information prior to purchase, such as the identity of the trader, the main characteristics of the product and the total price payable; - o requirements not to engage in false, misleading or aggressive sales practices; - o requirements not to lock in consumers by making it unduly difficult or costly to switch.
+- requirements to use standard measurements that facilitate comparing product amounts and effective prices; - requirements to disclose certain key information prior to purchase, such as the identity of the trader, the main characteristics of the product, and the total price payable; - requirements not to engage in false, misleading, or aggressive sales practices; - requirements not to lock in consumers by making it unduly difficult or costly to switch.

-Second, consumer protection law comes into play where it proves unrealistic to expect consumers to protect themselves simply by making good and informed choices on all aspects of what they are buying.
-In such cases consumer protection law acts to protect consumers from exploitation more directly, as well as enhancing their confidence to engage in markets.
+Second, consumer-protection law comes into play where it proves unrealistic to expect consumers to protect themselves simply by making good and informed choices on all aspects of what they are buying.
+In such cases consumer-protection law acts to protect consumers from exploitation more directly, as well as enhances their confidence to engage in markets.
 Existing examples include:

-- o safety regulations that protect consumers from unsafe products, whether appliances, food, or pharmaceuticals;24 - o fiduciary duties for financial advisors to act in their clients' best interest when (effectively) making decisions on their behalf; - o standardized contract terms for certain products (and more general unfair contract principles for standard business to consumer contracts) to ensure that firms cannot hide unfair terms and conditions in the fine print.
+- safety regulations that protect consumers from unsafe products, whether appliances, food, or pharmaceuticals; - fiduciary duties for financial advisors to act in their clients' best interest when (effectively) making decisions on their behalf; - standardized contract terms for certain products (and more general unfair contract principles for standard business-to-consumer contracts) to ensure that firms cannot hide unfair terms and conditions in the fine print.

-Third, consumer protection law codifies substantive standards and procedures for dispute resolution for when things go wrong, for example in relation to rights of return, refunds, or repair.
+Third, consumer-protection law codifies substantive standards and procedures for dispute resolution for when things go wrong-for example, in relation to rights of return, refunds, or repair.

-Another useful distinction, when discussing consumer protection law is the distinction between its more general preventative role, in protecting against harmful firm conduct, and its market design role, whereby it facilitates or creates tools which are intended to enhance consumer decision making.
-Although preventative law is more likely to be defined in broad terms, and to apply across firms and sectors, market design measures tend to be more precise and sector-specific.
-An example of the latter would be the requirement on credit companies to disclose their cost of credit in a tightly designed format (e.g., large font APR) that is designed to facilitate consumer understanding and comparison across products.
+Another useful distinction, when discussing consumer-protection law is the distinction between its more general preventative role, protecting against harmful firm conduct, and its market design role, facilitating or creating tools which are intended to enhance consumer decision making.
+Preventative law is more likely to be defined in broad terms and to apply across firms and sectors, while market-design measures tend to be more precise and sector specific.
+An example of the latter would be the requirement that credit companies disclose their cost of credit in a specific format (e.g., large font annual percentage rates) that is designed to facilitate consumer understanding and comparison across products.

 The above discussion focuses on the economic rationale for consumer protection, but political and fairness considerations also play an important motivating role.
 Fairness can relate to the transaction process itself: Was the consumer in a position to make a free and well-informed choice?
-Or it can relate to the substantive outcomes of that process: Do consumers get a fair deal relative to sellers, or indeed relative to other consumers?
-There is broader consensus about the benefits of intervening to protect the former (fair process) than the latter (fair outcomes), but consumer protection law tends to address both in practice, partly because both are well aligned with the economic basis for consumer protection.
+Or it can relate to the substantive outcomes of that process: Do consumers get a fair deal relative to sellers, or relative to other consumers?
+There is broader consensus about the benefits of intervening to protect the former (fair process) than the latter (fair outcomes), but consumer-protection law tends to address both in practice, partly because both are well aligned with the economic basis for consumer protection.

-24 Note that in this situation the regulator directly removes choices from the market because they are too harmful to too many consumers.
+30. Note that in this situation, the regulator directly removes choices from the market because they are too harmful to too many consumers.

-Of course, consumer protection law is not always beneficial.
+Of course, consumer-protection law is not always beneficial.
 Mandating disclosure of relevant information will not improve consumer choice if consumers simply ignore it, and it could even harm consumer decision making if consumers feel overloaded.
 Likewise, simplified disclosure can be distortionary if the simplification is ill-suited to the choice being made.
-For example, the use of APRs can lead to worse choices regarding short-term credit options (Bertrand and Morse (2011)).
-Consumer protection law can also create detriment if, in protecting the naïve, it inhibits firms from offering products which more sophisticated consumers would both understand and value.
+Consumer-protection law can also be detrimental if, in protecting the naïve, it inhibits firms from offering products that more sophisticated consumers would both understand and value.